HR Time Management Audit: A 2026 Guide for HR Teams

 Infographic showing sequential HR audit process steps

-What are the benefits of conducting HR time management audits?
+What are the benefits of HR audits focused on time?

 The measurable impact of a well-run audit goes well beyond catching a few missed punches.